unicode-org/message-format-wg/docs/consensus_decisions.md

 **Discussion:**
 The implementers would find a way to include references anyways, but including it in the data model (standard) can make it subject to best practices.
-It’s still possible for users to do “the wrong thing” (ex: concatenation of strings/messages), but then you would find it more difficult to achieve.
+It will unfortunately still be possible, but much more difficult, for users to do “the wrong thing” by concatenating strings or messages.

 One of the drawbacks of message references is that referenced messages effectively have a public API (names of parameters, variables, variants, etc.) which must be consistent across all callsites.
 This leads us to consensus 2.